 Quenching cracks are a common issue that can arise during heat treatment and have multiple causes.
 To effectively prevent these defects, it’s crucial to begin the prevention process during the product design stage.
 This involves carefully selecting the right materials, conducting a well-structured design, and proposing suitable technical requirements for heat treatment.

-It is necessary to properly select materials, conduct structural design reasonably, propose appropriate heat treatment technical requirements, properly arrange the process route as well as choose a reasonable heating temperature, holding time, heating medium, cooling medium, cooling method and operation mode.
+Additionally, it’s essential to arrange the process route appropriately, including making reasonable choices for heating temperature, holding time, heating medium, cooling medium, cooling method, and operation mode.

 In terms of materials

 Carbon is a crucial factor in determining the quenching tendency of steel.
 As the carbon content increases, the melting point (MS) decreases, making the steel more susceptible to quench cracking.
 To minimize this risk, it is advisable to choose steel with as low a carbon content as possible while still maintaining the desired hardness and strength properties.

 The impact of alloying elements on quenching tendency is primarily seen in their effects on hardenability, MS point, grain size growth, and decarburization.
 The effect of alloying elements on hardenability can also affect the likelihood of quench cracking.
 However, increasing hardenability also tends to increase toughness.
 For parts with complex shapes, it is recommended to choose steel with good hardenability and to use a quenching medium with weaker cooling capacity to prevent deformation and cracking.